 THE LOVELY BONES Matthias Schoenaerts helps Marion Cotillard recover her will to live after a terrible accident leaves her unable to walk in Rust and Bone (Roger Arpajou)

-Genre: Romance, Drama; Starring: Marion Cotillard; Director: Jacques Audiard; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Sony Pictures Classics
+Genre: Romance, Drama; Starring: Marion Cotillard; Director: Jacques Audiard; Runtime (in minutes): 120; MPAA Rating: R; Distributor: Sony Pictures Classics

 Posted November 23 2012 — 12:00 AM EST